How to Open a Bank Account in Australia as a Non-Resident

 - Using a debit card for domestic transactions

-The relevance of these uses depends on individual circumstances, including employment and residency status.
+The relevance of these uses depends on individual circumstances, including employment, visa conditions, and residency status.

 Types of bank accounts

-Account features, eligibility criteria, and fees vary between institutions.
+Account features, eligibility requirements, and fees vary between providers.

 Documentation requirements

-Documentation requirements differ by bank but commonly include:
+Documentation requirements differ by financial institution but may include:

 - Passport or other primary identification